Information on how to pay for your Student Contribution or Tuition Fees.

 - a summary of your account, including an Opening Balance (the status of your account before this invoice was produced) and a Total Payable (including this invoice and any previous amounts outstanding)

 - the due date by which payment must be made.
 If you are enrolled in multiple sessions your invoice may include multiple due dates.
 These will be displayed next to each charge.

-If you make an enrolment change after the invoice is produced and there is a financial implication, a further invoice will be issued, with the date for payment remaining the same.
+If you make an enrolment change after the invoice is produced, a further invoice will be issued.

 Please note: Students are NOT sent a hardcopy of their invoice unless there are exceptional circumstances.

 You can check your student account online at any time through Access Adelaide.
 Your account has the most up-to-date information based on your current enrolment details and any recent payments.
 If you believe your account on Access Adelaide is incorrect, contact Ask Adelaide.